Greer Shephard

-Greer Shephard (born 16 March 1967) is an American television producer, showrunner and director.
+Greer Shephard (born March 16, 1967) is an American television producer, showrunner and director.

-Early Career
+Early career

 In 1991, she joined ABC to serve as vice president of drama programming.
 She ultimately left in 1997.

+Work

 In 1998, she and director Michael M. Robin launched The Shephard/Robin Company with a commitment deal at Buena Vista TV Productions.
-In 2001, both Shephard along with Robin, after three years who had served at Disney, joined Warner Bros.
-Television, who then had a strong relationship with the studio since then through the Shephard/Robin production company.
+In 2001, Shephard and Robin, after three years at Disney, joined Warner Bros.
+Television.

-Work

-Shepherd formed The Shephard/Robin Company with Michael M. Robin in 1998.
 Their producing success included Nip/Tuck, The Closer, Major Crimes and Popular.
 Together they showran the neo-western series Longmire.
 The show was subsequently cancelled by A&E in 2014, but revived by Netflix for a further two seasons.

+Personal life

+Shepherd was married to actor Bob Clendenin from 1995 to 1998 and has a daughter.

+Legacy

+Showrunners Ryan Murphy and Tony Tost consider Shepherd to be their mentor and the first person to give them a break.

 Awards

-Shepherd won the Golden Globe in 2005 for the series, Nip/Tuck.
+Shepherd won a Peabody Award in 1998 for the series Nothing Sacred and the Golden Globe in 2005 for the series, Nip/Tuck.
+She was nominated for a PGA Award in 2005.

+The Hollywood Reporter called her one of the industry's top showrunners in 2012.